Payroll in South Africa is not as simple as it seems.

 Here are 8 crucial things every entrepreneur should know about Payroll in South Africa to avoid penalties:

-- You have to submit your monthly returns at both SARS – AND the Department of Labour
+You have to submit your monthly returns with SARS AND the DOL

-- There’s a cap on how much UIF you must pay
+There’s a cap on how much UIF one pays.

 As per South African law, you contribute 1% of your employees’ salary as a UIF contribution.
 You also deduct 1% your employee’s salary as his or her contribution to UIF.